BenMcLean/Voxel2Pixel/BenVoxel/README.md

 This ensures that the non-human-readable section of the JSON files is compressed to a minimum length while only using JSON-safe characters.
 Due to typical DEFLATE implementations being pseudo-non-deterministic, the compressed and encoded string is not guaranteed to match between two runs with the same uncompressed and unencoded input data.
 However, the decoded and decompressed output data will be binary identical to the (padded) input data because DEFLATE data compression is lossless.

 The binary format uses the raw octree data directly without any additional compression or encoding applied to it.
-The binary format prefixes the model size to the geometry data in the `SVOG` chunk while the JSON format includes the model size in a separate `size` property instead, omitting the sizes from the compressed and encoded `z85` property.
+The binary format prefixes the model size to the geometry data in the `SVOG` chunk while the JSON format includes the model size in a separate `size` property instead, omitting the model size from the compressed and encoded `z85` property.
 ### Voxels
 An individual voxel is defined as having four data elements.
 #### Coordinates